alexander-lindner/go-cff/docs/parse.md

 The returned value is a [`cff.CFF`](https://pkg.go.dev/github.com/alexander-lindner/go-cff#Cff) object.
 This object contains all the data from the CFF file, not available fields are empty.
+It is recommended to refer to that documentation for the available fields and their children or to use an intelligent IDE.

 ## Example